Residence Community Guiding Principles

 Checking out of Residence

-- students will receive an email directing them to the end-of-term notice, it will be sent to their Brock e-mail account in advance of the end of each term, which outlines procedures for properly checking out of residence.
-These instructions will also be posted to the Department of Residences website.
+- Students will receive an email directing them to the end-of-term notice, it will be sent to their Brock e-mail account in advance of the end of each term, which outlines procedures for properly checking out of residence.
+These instructions, along with other notifications, will also be posted to the Department of Residences website.
 Students are responsible for reading and following the instructions in the end-of-term notice.

 Risks of Improper Checkout:

-- student accepts financial responsibility for any missing furniture/fixtures, or any damages found, in the student's personal or shared residence space (billed to student account)
+- Students accept financial responsibility for any missing furniture/fixtures, or any damages found, in the student's personal or shared residence space (billed to student account)

-- student accepts financial responsibility for any cleaning charges resulting from the student's personal or shared residence space being left in an unacceptable state of cleanliness, or garbage or unwanted items left in the space (billed to student account)
+- Students accept financial responsibility for any cleaning charges resulting from the student's personal or shared residence space being left in an unacceptable state of cleanliness, or garbage or unwanted items left in the space (billed to student account)

-- student accepts financial responsibility for any lock changes or replacement key charges resulting from lost keys, copied keys or keys not being turned in to the North or South Service Desk at the specified check out time.
+- Students accept financial responsibility for any lock changes or replacement key charges resulting from lost keys, copied keys or keys not being turned in to the North or South Service Desk at the specified check out time.
 Please Note: "keys" is a universal term for permanent keys, temporary keys and swipe cards. (billed to student account)

 Cleanliness Standards (Level 1)